 Vertebrae Anatomy, Terminology and Elements

 The human spine consists of 33 vertebrae in total; 24 are considered to be part of the upper spine, whilst the other 11 are found in the Sacrum & Coccyx (discussed below).
-The 24 vertebrae can be split into three seperate groups based on morphology, spinal curvature and position; those of the Cervical, Thoracic & Lumbar vertebrae (White & Folkens 2005).
+The 24 vertebrae can be split into three separate groups based on morphology, spinal curvature and position; those of the Cervical, Thoracic & Lumbar vertebrae (White & Folkens 2005).
 The vertebrae are often referred to by their first distinction, and by the number in that area.
 So the second cervical vertebrae is referred to as the C2 etc.

 The main bone landmark features of a typical vertebra are presented in the diagram below.
 Please note that there are variations depending on the class of vertebrae under discussion.